 Stock Number: 60969

 Curious deeply and dramatically cascading vine with white starry blossoms produced with great abandon.
 May be a Delosperma species--still in debate.
 A popular favorite among hobbyists for outdoor summer urns and windowboxes when the design demands a reliable rapidly cascading accent plant--that is, a dependable "spille...

 Stock Number: 50511

-Dense mats of waxy succulent lime-green leaves & tiny eggshell- blue fls; although this beautiful glossy beauty remains the most commonly grown basket plant of the spiderworts, this species is still unidentified!
-Quite content grown in full sun and thus a natural for growing as a low cover on moss topiaries and even qu...
+Dense mats of waxy succulent lime-green leaves & tiny eggshell- blue flowers; although this beautiful glossy beauty remains the most commonly grown basket plant of the spiderworts, this species is still unidentified!
+Quite content grown in full sun and thus a natural for growing as a low cover on moss topiaries and...

 Stock Number: 60017

 "Rosary Vine" or "String of Hearts" Thread-like vine with large "rosary bead" tubercles and small pairs of heart-leaves designed with bright silver surfaces.
 Dependable tried and true houseplant unless you overwater!

 Stock Number: 41357